T00037790/ansible-to-migrate/README.md

-Building a simple LAMP stack and deploying Application using Ansible Playbooks.
+﻿Building a simple LAMP stack and deploying Application using Ansible Playbooks.
 -------------------------------------------

 These playbooks require Ansible 1.2.